muldjord/skyscraper/README.md

 ```
 If that went well, proceed to the default installation instructions below.
 It should work and give you a working installation of Skyscraper.

 NOTE!
-User 'davidmgrantham' reports that the `--with-default-names` above might be deprecated for some MacOS installations.
+User 'davidmgrantham' reports that the `--with-default-names` above might be deprecated for some macOS installations.
 If you remove it, you also need to download the `update_skyscraper.sh` and edit the `tar` commands to be `gtar` before running it.

 #### Windows
 Windows is not officially supported at this time!
-But I did compile Skyscraper 3.3.8 for Windows 64-bit, and it seemingly works just fine.
-Be sure to read the included README before using it.
+But I do semi-regularly compile and release an unsupported Windows 64-bit version that works just fine.
+Be sure to read the included README from the downloaded file before using it!
 And just to be clear: You are on your own if you use this version - please don't ask me questions about it.
-Get it [here](http://www.muldjord.com/downloads/Skyscraper_3.3.8_unsupported_win_version.zip).
+Get the Windows version [here](http://www.muldjord.com/downloads/Skyscraper_3.3.8_unsupported_win_version.zip).

 ### Download, compile and install
 When you've installed the prerequisites as described above, you can install Skyscraper by typing in the following commands: